 Further, as discussed in Section 2.1 above, CAEATFA should continue its current tracking and reporting of specific metrics.
-Its quarterly reports must include the metrics adopted in Resolution E-4900.82 Further, weWe agree with Cal Advocates, SCE, and TURN that CAEATFA should begin including the following specific metrics and key performance indicators in its quarterly reports:83111
+Its quarterly reports must include the metrics adopted in Resolution E-4900.
+We agree with Cal Advocates, SCE, and TURN that CAEATFA should begin including the following specific metrics and key performance indicators in its quarterly reports:

 - 1. Administrative costs of the CHEEF, in nominal dollars; - 2.
 Administrative costs, as a percentage of program spending; - 3.
-Annual estimated energy savings from installed measures funded through CHEEF programs; - 4.
-Annual estimated non-energy benefits from installed measures funded through CHEEF programs; - 5.
-A geographic breakdown or map of the locations where CHEEF program financing has resulted in new installed measures that includes, to the extent possible and on an aggregated level, ethnicity and socioeconomic demographic data related to loan recipients;112
+Annual estimated energy savings from installed measures funded through CHEEF programs;